perryflynn/static-binaries/README.md

 | x86_64       | amd64              | amd64              | PCs and Servers            |
 | ARM32v7      | armhf              | armv7              | Raspberry Pi 2+3           |
 | ARM64v8      | arm64              | aarch64            | Raspberry Pi 4             |

+## Contribute

+This repo is just a mirror of a private GitLab Repository.

+Please create an issue if you want to contribute.